-How to Kill an Oregon Grape
+How To Kill An Oregon Grape

 Oregon grape (Mahonia aquifolium) grows wild in several areas of North America.
 It also is frequently planted as an ornamental, for it's dark blue berries, holly-like leaves and small yellow flower clusters.
 When poorly managed or growing wild, the Oregon grape can grow spindly or spread wide, preventing the growth of more desirable plants.
 Its dense foliage attracts grazers and harbors insects and vermin.
 Although widespread in certain areas, Oregon grape is fairly easy to kill.
 To prevent wild Oregon grape from re-establishing itself, replant the area with another more desirable plant that grows well in your area.